echohive42/deepseek-v3-iterative-auto-coder/README.md

 **This project executes AI-generated code on your machine.
 This can be potentially dangerous!**

 - AI-generated code could contain harmful operations
-- Review generated code before execution if possible
+- You can consider adding a code review step before code execution
-- Use in an isolated environment (virtual machine) for maximum safety
+- Use in an isolated environment (virtual machine) for maximum safety possibly
-- Be especially careful with prompts involving:
-  - File operations
-  - Network access
-  - System commands
-  - Package installations

 **Use at your own risk.
 The authors are not responsible for any damage caused by AI-generated code.**